In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In the same pan used for the onion, warm 1 to 2 tablespoons oil over medium-high heat until hot but not smoking.
 Add the steaks.

-For rib-eyes or New York strips: Cook, turning once, until well browned, 2 to 3 minutes per side for medium-rare.
+For rib-eyes and New York strips: Cook, turning once, until well browned, 2 to 3 minutes per side for medium-rare.

 For filet mignons: Cook, turning frequently, until well browned, 8 to 12 minutes for medium-rare.